Semi-supervised inference using unlabeled summary statistics: Correcting selection bias under covariate-dependent labeling

-Estimation based on the doubly robust representations typically yields consistent estimates even when one nuisance model is misspecified.
-However, valid inference often requires both models to be correctly specified, especially with high-dimensional covariates \citep{farrell2015robust,chernozhukov2017double}.
-To address the bias introduced by model misspecification, \cite{tan2020model,smucler2019unifying,ning2020robust,dukes2021inference} developed specialized loss functions for nuisance estimation, providing robust inference as long as one nuisance model is correctly specified.
-We adopt this strategy, demonstrating that constructing such nuisance estimates also does not require individualized external covariate information.
-Similar to our method in Section \ref{sec: mcar lasso method}, we implement a cross-fitting technique after imputing external covariates using their sample mean \(\bar X_0\).
+Estimation based on doubly robust representations typically yields consistent estimates even when one nuisance model is misspecified.
+However, valid inference often requires both models to be correctly specified, particularly in high-dimensional settings \citep{farrell2015robust,chernozhukov2017double}.
+To address the bias induced by model misspecification, \citet{tan2020model,smucler2019unifying,ning2020robust,dukes2021inference} develop tailored loss functions for nuisance estimation, enabling robust inference as long as at least one of the two working models is correctly specified.
+We extend this idea to the constrained semi-supervised setting and show that constructing such nuisance estimators does not require individualized unlabeled covariates.
+As in Section~\ref{sec: mcar lasso method}, we implement a cross-fitting procedure after imputing unlabeled covariates by their sample mean \(\bar X_0\).
 Our proposed estimators for \(\theta_g\) and \(\theta_t\) are presented below.